Sustainability at EDF

 Greenhouse gas emissions inventory

-Environmental Defense Fund conducts a Greenhouse Gas Emissions Inventory every calendar year.
+EDF conducts a Greenhouse Gas Emissions Inventory every calendar year.
 These reports help identify opportunities for decreasing our greenhouse gas emissions.
 Examples:

 - In an effort to reduce emissions from travel, a sizeable portion of our footprint, we offer transit benefits to reduce commuting pollution and prioritize videoconferencing over plane travel wherever possible.
 If travel between East Coast cities is necessary, we try to do so via train.